 Fig. 1.
-Composite OLR (shaded from 30°N to 30°S: dark blue shading suggests active deep convection associated with the MJO) and 300hPa geopotential height and total wind anomalies.
-Geopotential height contours are 20 m, with red drawn every contours to positive height anomalies corresponding beginning at +20 m, and blue contours corresponding to negative height anomalies beginning at -20 m.
+Composite OLR (shaded from 30°N to 30°S according to scale) and 300-hPa geopotential height and total wind anomalies.
+Geopotential height contours are drawn every 20 m, with red contours corresponding to positive height anomalies beginning at +20 m, and blue contours corresponding to negative height anomalies beginning at -20 m.